-General Guidelines for the Formal Review for Promotion and Tenure of the dossier (the updated CV and 2-page statement), and will have worked with the director in the writing of Section 5 ("Achievements"), following the vote of Preliminary Consideration.
+General Guidelines for the Formal Review for Promotion and Tenure

+In all matters pertaining to the formal review, the HHSOM will follow the Guidelines.
+External letters of support will be gathered, following Guidelines criteria.
+Any materials to be sent to external reviewers for their evaluation must be made available to the director/PTU head by the candidate prior to May 15.
+The candidate will provide by August 1 the final version of Section 4 of the dossier (the updated CV and 2-page statement), and will have worked with the director/PTU head in the writing of Section 5 ("Achievements"), following the vote of Preliminary Consideration.
 The appropriate voting faculty members will consider a dossier for the candidate consisting of Section 3 (Unit Criteria), 4 (Vita), 5 (Achievements), 6 (Third-Year Review Report), and 7 (External Evaluations).